Where to stay in Switzerland in winter

 Zermatt

-Snow activities are available from December to March.
+Snow activities are usually available from December to March.
 At the highest peaks, such as Klein Matterhorn, the snow season can last until late April.

 Beautiful snow villages in Switzerland

-Bettmeralp-Riederalp, Ftan, Guarda, Grimentz, Mürren, Sils and Zuoz are among the most charming winter villages of Switzerland.
+Bettmeralp-Riederalp, Ftan, Guarda, Grimentz, Mürren, Sils, and Zuoz are among the most charming winter villages of Switzerland.

 Bettmeralp and Riederalp

-Bettmeralp and Riederalp (over 1900 m / 6234 ft) are car-free villages at a sunny plateau above the Upper Rhone valley.
+Bettmeralp and Riederalp (over 1900 m / 6234 ft) are car-free villages on a sunny plateau above the Upper Rhone valley.
 You’ll have amazing views of the peaks of the Valais.
 The plateau is at very high altitude, so you’ll sometimes be literally above the clouds.

 Ftan

 Ftan has a picturesque church and beautiful houses.
-It’s also home to a 400-year old flour mill, a cheese dairy and shops with local crafts and products.
+It’s also home to a 400-year-old flour mill, a cheese dairy, and shops with local crafts and products.

-The views of the Lower Engadine valley, the Tarasp castle and the snow-capped peaks are magnificent.
+The views of the Lower Engadine valley, the Tarasp Castle and the snow-capped peaks are magnificent.
 With the chair lift to Prui you’ll reach a winter sports area.
 There’s a winter toboggan run from Prui down to Ftan.
 Winter hiking is possible too.

 Guarda